-The practice of music in the ancient Indian subcontinent originated from a diverse lineage, deeply rooted in spiritual and ethnic traditions.
-The ancient forms were passed down from one generation to the next and has been upheld by scores of important musicians throughout history – musicians who were patronised by kings, feudal lords, and spiritual leaders, forming the backbone of eastern classical music.
+The practice of music in the ancient Indian subcontinent originated from a diverse lineage deeply rooted in spiritual and ethnic traditions.
+The ancient forms of music were passed down from one generation to the next and have been upheld by scores of important musicians throughout history – musicians who were patronised by kings, feudal lords, and spiritual leaders, forming the backbone of classical music of the Indian sub-continent.

-Contemporary practices of classical music, however, was established in India, Pakistan and Bangladesh, and well-ordained traditions formed the basis for the evolution of modern eastern classical forms.
-Documentation of music using notations is a fairly new practice in the subcontinent.
-Yet, many aspects of the ancient traditions remained un-affected by the phenomenon.
-Music from the region remained free-flowing and improvised, rather than becoming scripted, similar to its western counterpart – a culture surviving the test of time.
-The remnants of the era is still traceable in today’s guru–shishya, parampara, practices.
-Ustad Alauddin Khan, Sangeetacharya Tarapada Chakrabarty, Pandit Ravi Shankar, Ustad Ayat Ali Khan, Ustad Vilayet Khan and many others were born in East Bengal (presently Bangladesh); and later played a role similar to that of the ancient legendary maestros before them, upholding the practices of eastern classical music during present times.
+Contemporary practices of classical music, however, were established in Afghanistan, India, Pakistan and Bangladesh, and well-ordained traditions formed the basis for the evolution of modern classical forms in the region.
+Documentation of music using notations is a fairly new practice in the region.
+Yet, many aspects of the ancient traditions remained unaffected by the phenomenon.
+Music from the region remained free-flowing and improvised rather than becoming scripted, similar to its western counterpart – a culture surviving the test of time.
+The remnants of the era are still traceable in today’s guru–shishya, parampara, practices.
+Ustad Alauddin Khan, Sangeetacharya Tarapada Chakrabarty, Pandit Ravi Shankar, Ustad Ayat Ali Khan, Pandit Radhika Mohan Maitra, Ustad Vilayet Khan and many others had roots in East Bengal (presently Bangladesh); and later played a role similar to that of the ancient legendary maestros before them, upholding the practices of classical music of the Indian sub-continent.

 However, as we approach the era of cultural globalisation, the appreciation of this practice is lost on younger generations.